Composable Verification in the Circuit-Model via Magic-Blindness: Preliminaries

 We then write $\mathcal{R}_1 \underset{\epsilon}{\approx} \mathcal{R}_2$. \end{definition}

-The construction of a given resource $\mathcal{S}$ by the application of protocol $\pi$ to resource $\mathcal{R}$ can then be expressed as the indistinguishability between resources $\mathcal{S}$ and $\pi \mathcal{R}$.
+\paragraph{Construction of Resources.} The construction of a given resource $\mathcal{R}$ by the application of protocol $\pi$ to resource $\mathcal{S}$ can then be expressed as the indistinguishability between resources $\mathcal{R}$ and $\pi \mathcal{S}$.
 More specifically, this captures the correctness of the protocol.
 The security is captured by the fact that the resources remain indistinguishable if we allow some parties to deviate in the sense that they are no longer forced to use the converters defined in the protocol but can use any other CPTP maps instead.
-This is done by removing the converters for those parties in Equation~\eqref{eq:dist} while keeping only $\pi_H = \prod_{i \in H} \pi_i$ where $H$ is the set of honest parties.
-In our work, we are always in a honest-Client / (potentially-)malicious-Server setting, so there is only one honest party, with converter $\pi=\pi_1$ and one potentially malicious party.
-The security is formalised as follows in Definition \ref{def:ac-sec} in this case:
+This is done by removing the converters for those parties in Equation~\ref{eq:dist} while keeping only $\pi_H = \prod_{i \in H} \pi_i$ where $H$ is the set of honest parties.
+Since this work only considers an honest-Client / (potentially-)malicious-Server setting, there is only one honest party: the Client, with converter $\pi=\pi_C$, and one potentially malicious party.
+The security is formalized as in Definition~\ref{def:ac-sec} in this case, and depicted on Figure~\ref{fig:prelims:AC}.

 \begin{definition}[Construction of Resources] Let $\epsilon > 0$.
-We say that a two-party protocol $\pi$ $\epsilon$-statistically-constructs resource $\mathcal{S}$ from resource $\mathcal{R}$ if: \begin{enumerate} \item It is correct: $\pi \mathcal{R} \underset{\epsilon}{\approx} \mathcal{S}\filter$, where $\filter$ prevents malicious behavior (from the potentially cheating party); \item It is secure against malicious party $P$: there exists a \emph{simulator} (converter) $\sigma$ such that $\pi\mathcal{R} \underset{\epsilon}{\approx} \mathcal{S} \sigma$. \end{enumerate} \end{definition}
+We say that a two-party protocol $\pi$ $\epsilon$-statistically-constructs resource $\mathcal{R}$ from resource $\mathcal{S}$ if: \begin{enumerate} \item It is correct: $\pi \mathcal{S} \underset{\epsilon}{\approx} \mathcal{R}\filter$, where $\filter$ prevents malicious behavior (from the potentially cheating party); \item It is secure against malicious party $P$: there exists a \emph{simulator} (converter) $\sigma$ such that $\pi\mathcal{S} \underset{\epsilon}{\approx} \mathcal{R} \sigma$. \end{enumerate} \end{definition}